elatov/elatov.github.io/_posts/2013-04-08-deploying-a-test-windows-environment-in-a-kvm-infrastucture.md

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/ssh_password_g.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/ssh_password_g.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/ssh_password_g.png" alt="ssh password g Deploying a Test Windows Environment in a KVM Infrastucture" width="292" height="247" class="alignnone size-full wp-image-7963" title="Deploying a Test Windows Environment in a KVM Infrastucture" /></a>

 It will actually keep asking for the password when you launch VMs.
-The best thing to do is use SSH keys so you don&#8217;t have to keep typing in the password.
+The best thing to do is use SSH keys so you don't have to keep typing in the password.
 First generate your own pair of SSH keys:

     [elatov@klaptop ~]$ ssh-keygen -t rsa
     Generating public/private rsa key pair.